 One of Bude’s best pubs, The Preston Gate Inn has a great selection of real ales, lagers, ciders and wine.
-Enjoy your drink in the traditional relaxed atmosphere of The Preston Gate, with fish and chips for £5 every Friday lunchtime, Sunday roasts, jam sessions on the last Sunday of the month and live music on Fridays.
+Enjoy your drink in the traditional relaxed atmosphere of The Preston Gate, with fish and chips every Friday lunchtime, Sunday roasts, jam sessions and live music available regularly.

 6. Life’s A Beach

 With an unrivalled location overlooking Bude’s Summerleaze Beach, Life’s A Beach is Bude’s premier seafood restaurant.
-Enjoy fresh crab bisque, salt baked sea bream, pan-fried hake or tiger prawn and monkfish curry whilst the sun sets on the veranda for a perfect romantic evening meal.
+Enjoy fresh fish dishes whilst the sun sets on the veranda for a perfect romantic evening meal.
 If you’re struggling to decide where to dine, Life’s A Beach is definitely high up there on our recommendations.

 7. Rosie’s Kitchen